 Moubal also tried to sell different games, including Elba, which uses the same ‘cardboard’ material.

-After the WW2, Jumbo took over the sales & the boxes were reduced a lot, increasing profit.
-Finally there was a new toy on the block: Lego, which basically vanished a lot of these toys.
+After WW2, Jumbo took over the sales & the boxes were reduced a lot, increasing profit.
+Finally there was a new toy on the block: Lego, which basically vanished a lot of these building toys.

 Today there are still many collectors, at least in The Netherlands, which are collecting & building with/including Mobaco.
 Some active members are found on the facebook page.